docker-things/tunneling-service/README.md

 # Docker Tunneling Service

-Docker image based on Alpine with a SSH service usable for tunneling.
-It's sending an alert through Slack for every connect/disconnect event and it's using Two-Factor Authentication.
+Docker image with a SSH service usable for tunneling only.
+It has Two-Factor Auth and it's sending an alert through Slack for every connect/disconnect event.

 ![screenshots.jpg](screenshots.jpg)